 Delayed computations

 Values in Unison are not, by default, lazily evaluated.
-But it's common to want to express that a value or calculation should be delayed until it's absolutely needed.
+But sometimes, you may want to delay a value or calculation until it's actually needed.

 longText : Text